 In remarks delivered Monday night in the White House’s East Room, Kavanaugh stated that judges “must interpret the Constitution as written.”
 In addition, he has emphasized the need for judges to examine the text of the law.
 “If the text is sufficiently clear, the text usually controls.
 The text of the law is the law,” he once wrote in a book review published by Harvard Law Review.

-Kavanaugh brings a wealth of experience as a judge to the Supreme Court, having authored roughly 300 opinions in his approximately 12 years on the bench.
+Kavanaugh brings experience as a judge to the Supreme Court, having authored roughly 300 opinions in his approximately 12 years on the bench.
 Many of those opinions demonstrate his fidelity to textualism.
 For example, in Fourstar v.
 Garden City Group, Inc. (2017), he wrote, “It is not a judge’s job to add or otherwise re-mold statutory text to try to meet a statute’s perceived policy objectives.
 Instead, we must apply the statute as written.”
 Nearly a decade earlier, in a case involving separation of powers, Free Enterprise Fund v.
 Public Company Accounting and Oversight Board (2008), he dissented from a panel opinion holding that the structure of a board, whose members were removable only for cause by the Securities and Exchange Commission, whose members are in turn removable by the president only for cause, did not violate Article II’s appointments clause or the separation of powers.
 In essence, he argued that limitations on the president’s ability to remove members of the Public Company Accounting Oversight Board violated the Constitution.
 He reached his opinion based on “plain text and original understanding of . . . the President’s appointment and removal powers.”

 The Senate has received the formal nomination of Judge Kavanaugh.
 A background investigation has begun, of which there is an extensive body of work.
 The United States Senate Committee on the Judiciary will conduct a thorough vetting process led by staffers who will pour through judicial opinions, speeches, law review articles, and other materials.
 Once this is complete, the committee will conduct a full hearing, where members of the committee will be able to question the nominee.
 After the committee hearing, which may last several days as Justice Neil Gorsuch’s did, the full Senate will then consider Kavanaugh’s nomination, barring unexpected setbacks during the committee hearing.
 As with Gorsuch’s nomination, for Kavanaugh to be confirmed, he will need to receive a simple majority of Senators’ votes.